Configuring synchronous PRAGMA for Crash Safety

 int configure_crash_safety(sqlite3 *db) {

-char *err_msg = NULL;
+char *err = NULL;

 int rc;

-rc = sqlite3_exec(db, "PRAGMA journal_mode=WAL;", NULL, NULL, &err_msg);
+rc = sqlite3_exec(db, "PRAGMA journal_mode=WAL;", NULL, NULL, &err);

-if (rc != SQLITE_OK) goto fail;
+if (rc != SQLITE_OK) goto fail; /* WAL is the prerequisite for NORMAL */

-rc = sqlite3_exec(db, "PRAGMA synchronous=NORMAL;", NULL, NULL, &err_msg);
+rc = sqlite3_exec(db, "PRAGMA synchronous=NORMAL;", NULL, NULL, &err);

-if (rc != SQLITE_OK) goto fail;
+if (rc != SQLITE_OK) goto fail; /* no per-commit fsync; power-loss safe */

 return SQLITE_OK;